Gravydigger/blog/src/content/post/arch-install/index.md

 # pacman -S plasma-meta kde-applications xorg-server
 ```

 We'll also need to install the graphics drivers.
 If you use Intel or AMD graphics, use the `mesa` package.
-If you have use Nvidia, you'll need to install `nvidia` and/or `nvidia-lts` depending on what linux version you installed.
+If you use Nvidia, you'll need to install `nvidia` and/or `nvidia-lts` depending on what linux version you installed.
 If you're using a VM, install `virtualbox-guest-utils` and enable `vboxservice.service`.
 We also need to enable our display manager (the lock screen):